nikpiao-dev/my-projects/codedex/origins_trilogy/html/README.md

-# Essenza - Restaurant Menu
+# Essenza - Restaurant Menu Final Project

-Welcome to **Essenza**, a simple and elegant restaurant menu website created with HTML.
+Welcome to **Essenza**, a simple restaurant menu website created with HTML and a bit of CSS.

-This final project for html courses in codedex features a menu of three dishes, with an order form for selecting quantities and add-ons.
+This final project for the HTML course on Codedex features a menu with three dishes and an order form for selecting quantities and add-ons

 ## Features